St. Marys, Ontario: Transportation

 St. Marys is located along Highway 7.
-The town is serviced by Via Rail at St. Marys railway station connecting it to a rail line between Toronto and Sarnia, as well as a GO Transit pilot project from Toronto to London.
+The town is serviced by Via Rail at St. Marys railway station connecting it to a rail line between Toronto and Sarnia.

+Bus Service is provided by Perth County Connect's 'Route 3: London - St Mary - Stratford'.

+Service is provided from 8:25 AM to 5:10 PM Monday - Friday, & 9:35 AM to 5:20 PM on Saturdays.

+Bus Stops in St. Marys are located at: 'St. Marys Town Hall: 175 Queen St. E' & 'St. Marys Memorial Hospital: 268 Maiden Ln.'

 Sports

 The St. Marys Lincolns are a member of the OHA Junior "B" Hockey Association and play in the Western Junior "B" Hockey League (now Greater Ontario Junior Hockey League).
 They play their home games at the Pyramid Recreation Centre.
 Prior Lincoln team members who played in the NHL include Terry Crisp, Don Luce, Lonnie Loach, Mark Bell, Steve Shields, J. P. Parisé and Bob Boughner.